Vitamin B3

 Pellagra

-The adult dose is nicotinamide 100 mg orally, every 6 hours for several days until relief of acute symptoms, followed by 50 mg every 8 to 12 hours until all skin lesions heal.
-In severe cases (marked neurological or gastrointestinal tract symptoms), 1 g three to four times a day can be given, initially by the parenteral route.
-For children, one can use 10 to 50 mg orally every 6 hours until symptoms of pellagra resolve.
-For mild endemic pellagra, smaller doses such as 10 mg per day are acceptable.
+The recommended adult dose is 100 mg of nicotinamide orally every 6 hours for several days until relief of acute symptoms, followed by 50 mg every 8 to 12 hours until all skin lesions heal.
+In severe cases (marked neurological or gastrointestinal tract symptoms), 1 g 3 to 4 times a day can be given, initially by the parenteral route.
+For children, 10 to 50 mg orally every 6 hours is recommended until symptoms resolve.
+Smaller doses, such as 10 mg daily, are acceptable for mild endemic pellagra.
 Therapy should include other B vitamins, magnesium, and zinc, as well as a calorie-rich diet.
 Topical emollients may reduce discomfort due to skin lesions.[2]
-Sustained-release (SR) formulations have been developed, which are available over-the-counter.
-Sustained-release niacin can be administered once daily and is less likely to cause flushing.
-However, it does not have approval for use in hyperlipidemia, and some studies showed a high likelihood of hepatotoxicity.

 Dyslipidemia

-The recommended dose for hyperlipidemia is 1 to 6 g daily, initially low doses (100 mg three times per day), increasing at weekly intervals depending upon clinical efficacy and tolerance.
-Extended-release (ER) niacin in concentrations from 125 to 1000 mg is approved for use in hyperlipidemia and does not have hepatotoxicity compared to regular niacin.[6]
+The recommended dose for hyperlipidemia is an immediate-release formulation of 1 to 6 g daily, initially in low doses (100 mg 3 times daily), increasing at weekly intervals depending upon clinical efficacy and tolerance.
+The maximum recommended dose for the immediate-release formulation is 6 grams daily.

 Adverse Effects

-Niacin therapy may aggravate peptic ulcer disease.
-Therefore, niacin should be used cautiously with active or chronic gastrointestinal disorders.
+Peptic ulcers: Niacin therapy may aggravate peptic ulcer disease.
+Therefore, niacin should be used cautiously with active or chronic gastrointestinal disorders.[27]

-Niacin is known to cause hyperuricemia.
-Therefore, niacin is avoided in patients with a history of gout.[9]
+Hyperuricemia: Niacin is known to cause hyperuricemia.
+Therefore, niacin is avoided in patients with a history of gout.[30]

 Contraindications